MusicOfMusiX/mnistsoftmaxregression/README.md

 Eigen was used for matrix/vector templates and arithmetic.
 Included in project.

+Expected accuracy on test data is around 86% @ 4000 epochs, learning rate=0.005.

+Experiment with hyperparameters!

 # NOTE
 The actual development does not happen on this GitHub repository, but on Microsoft Azure DevOps.
 This exists solely for public sharing purposes.